Separation Anxiety and Separation Anxiety Disorder

 Tips for helping your child feel safe and secure

 Provide a consistent pattern for the day.
-Don’t underestimate the importance of predictability for children with separation anxiety problems.
+Routines provide children with a sense of security and help to eliminate their fear of the unknown.
+Try to be consistent with mealtimes, bedtimes and the like.
 If your family’s schedule is going to change, discuss it ahead of time with your child.
+Change is easier on kids if it’s expected.

 Set limits.
-Let your child know that although you understand his or her feelings, there are rules in your household that need to be followed.
+Let your child know that although you understand their feelings, there are rules in your household that need to be followed.
+Like routines, setting and enforcing limits helps your child know what to expect from any given situation.

 Offer choices.
-If your child is given a choice or some element of control in an activity or interaction with an adult, he or she may feel more safe and comfortable.
+If your child is given a choice or some element of control in their interaction with you, they may feel more safe and comfortable.
+For example, you can give your child a choice about where at school they want to be dropped off or which toy they want to take to daycare.

 Help a child who has been absent from school return as quickly as possible.
 Even if a shorter school day is necessary initially, children's symptoms are more likely to decrease when they discover that they can survive the separation.